fel-5m/fel_netsync/README.md

 - **Network Synchronization**: Automatically handles network control of entities before executing methods.
 - **Extensive Native Method Support**: Supports a variety of native methods for vehicles, peds, and objects.
-- **Custom Command**: Includes an example command to demonstrate how to explode the nearest vehicle.

 ## Methods Included